Skip to main content

 Rigorous measurement is the foundation of trustworthy AI.

 The methods used to evaluate AI systems often lack the rigor required for sound scientific claims.
+AIMS ties every claim to explicit constructs, measurable procedures, and clear uncertainty estimates.

 01